Reliefs from VAT for disabled and older people (VAT Notice 701/7)

 4.10 Mobility scooters

-These are invalid carriages, which may or may not be mechanically propelled, and are constructed for the carriage of disabled persons suffering from physical disability.
+These are carriages, which may or may not be mechanically propelled, and are constructed for the carriage of disabled persons suffering from physical disability.

 4.10.1 Categories of mobility scooters